TS ORM SDK

 );

-To find your document, you can make a sparql query as well:
+To find your document NURI, you make a sparql query:

 const ret = await ng.sparql_query(